MichaelDesantis/JS_HomeworkMarkdown/README.md

 ```
 15. What constitutes a "Primitive" value in Javascript?
 16. What is the difference between a reference type variable and a value type variable?
+17. How would you describe the difference between class-based inheritance and prototypical inheritance?

 ## ES6 Questions